OData/RESTier/_posts/2015-04-10-02-01-Role-Based-Security.md

 ---
 layout: post
-title: "2.1 Role Based Security"
+title: "2.1 Security (>=0.4.0)"
 description: ""
 category: "2.
 Features"
 ---

+**Authentication (>=0.4.0)**
+REStier is transparent to security now, any security configurations / methodology working for Web APi will work for RESTier.

-Currently the quality of the role-based security module is **NOT** guaranteed and this module will **NOT** be shipped with regular RESTier releases.
+**RESTier Role Based Security [0.4.0-beta only]** Currently the quality of the RESTier role-based security module is **NOT** guaranteed and this module will **NOT** be shipped with regular RESTier releases and will not be part of first GA release.
 Please use it at your own risk.

-For example code, please refer to [NorthwindApi](https://github.com/OData/RESTier/blob/master/src/Microsoft.Restier.Samples.Northwind/Models/NorthwindApi.cs#L14-L24).
+For example code, please refer to [NorthwindApi](https://github.com/OData/RESTier/blob/master/test/ODataEndToEndTests/Microsoft.Restier.Samples.Northwind/Models/NorthwindApi.cs#L22-L32).